tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Animals accept you and may even show you affection.
 The animals, however, still react normally if you threaten them, and well-trained guard animals are especially wary of you.

 **Quirk:** Seems out of place in civilization.

 ---

+### Champion

+#### Dwarflaw Ring

+Standard Action

+_Recharge 16+:_ Bearing this black iron ring means you hold the office of lawspeaker.
+The laws of the dwarves as strict and unyielding as they are complex and hidebound, and even the stones remember them.
+While you are in dwarven lands – even if those lands are no longer occupied by the dwarves – you may magically enforce the law.
+The authority of this ring awakens ancient wards and geases of law graven into the bones of the earth.

+When you activate the ring, you must declare yourself as a lawspeaker, and inform your foes what dwarven laws they’ve broken.
+Dwarven law changes from stronghold to stronghold, so you can invent new laws each time you use the ring, and old ones don’t necessary apply.

+For the rest of the battle, whenever you hit a foe for the first time, you may apply one of the following punishments for their crimes:

+- +2d8 psychic damage (epic: +5d8)
+- -1 to any one defense for the rest of the fight
+- The stones of the mountains reject them (treat as a terrain stunt)
+- Alcohol becomes poisonous to them
+- Curse of beardlessness

+The irony of this magic item requiring a lengthy series of subclauses and sections is not lost on us.

+Oh yeah – if you’ve got one of these rings, you’ll be called upon to act as arbiter in all sorts of disputes whenever you visit a dwarven community.
+And if you’re not a dwarf or otherwise in good standing with the Dwarf King, don’t even _think_ about carrying a _dwarflaw ring_.

+**Quirk:** Litigious.

+>_Note:_ The Dwarf King claims all treasures pulled from the earth are his.
+He claims that his law holds sway wherever the dwarves ever ruled.
+He claims his armies can hold the line against the Orc Lord.
+Let him make his wild claims.
+Each one saps his strength, and soon there will be precious little of that left.
+The old dwarf shall be the first to fall.
+I have foreseen this. - Arthak, Orc Blood Sorcerer

+---